malaybaku/VMagicMirror/docs/pages/english/tips/perfect_sync.md

 #### What is Perfect Sync?
 {: .doc-sec2 }

 "Perfect Sync" is an advanced feature of [External Tracking](../docs/external_tracker), to achieve rich facial expressions.
 The feature is based on External Tracking, so it requires Face ID supported iPhone or iPad.
+VRM model also needs specialized setup for Perfect Sync.

 Please see [External Tracking](../docs/external_tracker) beforehand, to understand how to use the system.